yesitsmaxwell/TheKlukr-GUI/README.md

-# theklukr-gui
+# TheKlukr GUI
-TheKlukr Discord bot that uses a GUI to start
+## A Discord bot with a HTML-based GUI
+See https://theklukr.yesitsmaxwell.xyz for a full description.